kdeng00/simeta/README.md

 # simeta
-Library to manage metadata of flac files, used in various icarus-related software projects.
+Library to manage metadata of flac files, used in various soaricarus-related software projects.